Adventures in Math and Science (AIMS)

 - and much more.

-Students participating in the Summer Component are part of two four-week components.
+Students participating in the Summer Component are part of a six-week academic program that focuses on:

-- are divided into research teams led by a professor and/or graduate student.
+- strengthening science skills through hands-on learning and science research led by a professor and/or graduate student

 Parents and guests are invited to an end-of-the-summer Closing Symposium, and the students present what they have learned throughout the summer.

-The application packet contains all the necessary forms and paperwork to apply to the AIMS program.
+The application packet contains all the necessary forms and paperwork to apply to Upward Bound Math and Science (AIMS).

 Only complete packets will be reviewed.